iht/fpinscala/doc/status.md

 # Completion Status of the Exercises

+Crossed examples are finished and included in the repository.

+All the rest of exercises are not done yet.

 | **Chapter/Exercise** | **Solution** | **Test** |
 | ---------------- | ---- | ---- |
 | *Ch.
 2*          |      |      |